emilioramirez/sleepwalker/README.md

 Sleepwalker
 ============

-A library for facility the move detection for sleepwalkers, so we can fun with random behavior of sleepy people.
+A library for facility the move detection for sleepwalkers, so we can have fun with random behavior of sleepy people.

 Dependencies